adamedx/autographps/README.md

 ## Contributing / Development

-The project is almost ready for contributors; suggestions on features or other advice are welcome while we establish a baseline.
+Read about our contribution process in [CONTRIBUTING.md](CONTRIBUTING.md).
+The project is not quite ready to handle source contributions; suggestions on features or other advice are welcome while we establish a baseline.

 See the [Build README](build/README.md) for instructions on building and testing changes to PoshGraph.